groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/QueryableParameters.md

 ## Overview

-The `@Query` property wrapper feeds a SwiftUI view with the database values published by a ``Queryable`` request.
-Sometimes, the view needs to configure this request, and control the database values it displays.
+When a SwiftUI view needs to configure the database values it displays, it will modify the ``Queryable`` request that feeds the `@Query` property wrapper.

-As an example, let's consider a SwiftUI list of players that needs to control how the list is ordered: by name, or by score.
-You will adapt this example to your own needs (sorting, filtering, etc.)

 ## A Configurable Queryable Type

-Let's extend the `AllPlayers` type we have seen in <doc:GettingStarted>.
-It can now sort players by score, or by name, depending on its `ordering` property:
+As an example, let's extend the `AllPlayers` request type we have seen in <doc:GettingStarted>.
+It can now sort players by score, or by name, depending on its `ordering` property.

 ```swift
 struct AllPlayers: Queryable {